 The itinerary ends in the city of Prato.
 In the medieval centre, you can visit the cathedral; to describe the city’s Duomo, these words by Curzio Malaparte in Toscani maledetti couldn’t say it better:

-“I look out the window and leaning a little to one side, the marble front of the cathedral appears before me, striped white and green, the 'Pergamo' by Michelozzo and Donatello, hung like a nest in one corner of the facade and the beautiful bell tower that served as a model for Giotto's bell tower, but more than that, it is simple, streamlined and blunt: of cut stone, good, smooth rock from Prato".
+“I look out the window and, leaning a bit to the side, I see before me the marble Duomo with its white and green stripes, Michelozzo and Donatello’s pulpit, hanging like a nest on the corner of the façade, and the beautiful bell tower that served as a model for Giotto, but more than that, it’s simple, sleek and blunt: perfectly shaped stone, good, smooth pratese stone.”